riandyrn/learn-go-projects/1-mini_kraicklist_extended/README.md

 In this exercise we will try to extend the capability of Mini Kraicklist API server from previous exercise.

-In this exercise we will also now includes following APIs:
+We will now also includes following APIs:

 - [Update Ad](#update-ad)
 - [Delete Ad](#delete-ad)